 - Selling a home in Scotland

-Once you’ve decided to sell your home, you need to speak to your mortgage lender if you have one, and let them know about your plans.
+Once you’ve decided to sell your home, you'll need to speak to your mortgage lender (if you have one) to let them know your plans.

 Find out the balance on your outstanding mortgage and, if you plan to purchase a new home at the same time, whether you can ‘port it’ (which essentially means you take it with you).

 If you can’t port it, you need to watch out for early repayment charges which could stand at between 1% and 5% of the remainder of your mortgage, making moving very costly.
 So, calculations like these are a vital first step.

 You'll also need to do some research on how much your current home might sell for – estate agents can help with this.
 And you can get sold house prices and current estimated values for any UK property on Zoopla.